ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 ### Step Three

-Right click on the top opposite corner of the structure.
+Right click on the top opposite corner of the structure, you can use a "Placeholder" block for this.
 Leaving the entire structure inside this imaginary square.

 <img src="../../assets/images/tutorial/point2.png" alt="Point 2">